myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.md

     .WithStore<InMemoryTenantStore>();
 ```

-Above is a bit basic but for a proper library you'd want to support passing through options e.g. maybe a pattern to extract the tenantId from the host if not using the entire domain etc, but it gets the job done for now and illustrates the pattern okay.
+This API is great for getting going, but down the line you'd want to support passing through options e.g. maybe a pattern to extract the tenantId from the host if not using the entire domain etc, but it gets the job done for now.

-At this point you will be able to inject the store or resolution strategy into a controller, but that's all a bit low level, let's next create a service to allow us to access the current tenant object.
+At this point you will be able to inject the store or resolution strategy into a controller, but that's all a bit low level.
+You don't want to have to perform these resolution steps everywhere you want to access the Tenant.
+Let's next create a service to allow us to access the current tenant object.

 ```csharp
 /// <summary>